huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Snakes
 - [ ] Wolves

-#### A remainder is what’s left over in what kind of math equation?
+#### A remainder is what's left over in what kind of math equation?

 - [ ] Addition
 - [x] Division